cmlavin/TriviaAmico/README.md

   * Checks for high score updates after every game
 * Fetch API used for AJAX functionality to allow communication between the front-end and back-end
 * Trivia questions and answers are requested from an external API
-* Timer
-* Mixture of smart and presentational components

 ## Gameplay